Fisheye Farms grows sustainably-raised produce, herbs, and flowers for restaurants and markets in the heart of Detroit, Michigan.

 100% of $106,375

 It wasn’t until they each moved to Chicago to attend DePaul University that Andy Chae and Amy Eckert became enamored with urban agriculture and the opportunity it presents to positively impact the world.
-They each pursued volunteer and apprenticeship opportunities throughout their studies, and after graduating, traveled to Brazil to work on an organic farm.
+They each pursued volunteer and apprenticeship opportunities throughout their studies and, after graduating, traveled to Brazil to work on an organic farm.
 They eventually returned to Andy’s home in Detroit, and where many others saw vacant lots, Andy and Amy saw a farming future.
-Thanks to family in the neighboring Kimbrough Dry Cleaners, the pair broke ground on their first site in the West Village in 2015.
+Thanks to family in the neighboring Kimbrough Dry Cleaners, the pair broke ground on their first site in the West Village in 2015 and started producing vegetables and cut flowers on less than one-tenth of an acre of borrowed land.
 They made $10,000 in the first year, and the success spurred the purchase of land in Pontiac to expand the project in 2016.
 Andy and Amy were married on the site in September of 2018, a reminder that in addition to growing good food, nurturing strong community and providing space for inspiration and celebration are equally important aspects of Fisheye Farm’s mission.

 Become a steward of the land

 Join a growing community of sustainably-minded stewards reaping the rewards from responsible farming